November 26, 1939– Wayland Flowers:

 “At the YMCA!”

-In the 1980s, that peculiar puppet/human partnership took a decidedly odd turn in Flowers’s career.
+In the 1980s, that odd puppet/human partnership took an even more peculiar turn in Flowers’s career.
 Madame got her own sitcom, Madame’s Place, where she played the lead role, interacting with the other actors as if she were a human.
 Flowers was nowhere to be seen.
 He continued to be Madame’s voice, the only evidence of his presence.
 He wasn’t even given a credit.